humanitec/preview-envs-action/README.md

 # Dynamic Preview Environments using Humanitec

-This GitHub action allows you to dynamically create and deleted preview environments using the Humanitec Platform Orchestrator.
+This GitHub Action allows you to dynamically create and deleted preview environments using the Humanitec Platform Orchestrator.

 ## Inputs